Readit News logoReadit News

 Classic hand-drawn animation does often use stretching and squeezing to emphasize and to create a sense of anticipation, but that's very different and always dependent on the specific motion.
 You can't automate that by making everything act like jello.

-pahgawk · a month ago
+pahgawk · 8 months ago

 Hi, author here!
 When writing this, I was thinking more in the space of procedural character animation and motion graphics than UI animations.
 That's part of why I want a system with nice parameters, so that I do have the ability to fine tune and tweak the motion to fit the context.
 My background is in classical animation so it's something I might just keyframe by hand in a non-code context, or in Flash when it's easier to jump back and forth between code and non code.
 Although I think having it parameterized still can lead to interesting opportunities for variation in procedural animation!

-ipv6ipv4 · a month ago
+ipv6ipv4 · 8 months ago

 Overshoot is important for scroll views.
 Without the bounce, there is no feedback if you have scrolled to the edge or not.
 Early Android lacked the bounce, and it would invariably lead to users scrolling again to be sure they had indeed scrolled to the edge of the view.

-Jyaif · a month ago
+Jyaif · 8 months ago

 > Early Android lacked the bounce